Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning: Methods

 \subsection{Dynamics via fast exponentiation}

-In simulation, direct computation of the gates in Eqs.~\eqref{eq: ms gate set}-\eqref{eq: ms gate set2} is commonly done via direct matrix exponentiation of a Hamiltonian, which is generally slow for large matrices, since it requires several matrix multiplications, each one with a complexity of at least $O(d^{2.8})$ \cite{Strassen1969}, where $d$ is the matrix dimension.
-Instead, here we show how to reduce the per-iteration cost to quadratic by factorizing the exponential with respect to the rotation angle $\theta$ and to the phase angle $\phi$.
+In simulation, direct computation of the gates in Eqs.~\eqref{eq: ms gate set}-\eqref{eq: ms gate set2} is commonly done via direct matrix exponentiation of a Hamiltonian, which is generally slow for large matrices, since it requires several matrix multiplications, each one with a practical complexity of $O(d^{2.8})$ \cite{Strassen1969}, where $d$ is the matrix dimension.
+Instead, here we show how to significantly reduce the per-iteration computational cost of the matrix exponentiation by factorizing it with respect to the rotation angle $\theta$ and to the phase angle $\phi$.
 This is achieved via a spectral decomposition where the phase-independent part can then be cached before the optimization.

 Mathematically, the factorization of the matrix exponential for a MS or $C_{xy}$ gate can be written via spectral decomposition as